-1. Policy Integration and 1.
-Policy Integration conditions/contextual factors 1.
-Environment and 1.
-Policy Integration and 1.
-Policy Integration FormulationIntegration of mineral interestFormulationmight not be adeguatIntegration of mineral interestmight not be adeguatThe framework is a policy-leadshould there be morstatement which currently suitsmining activities in Ireland.the needs.2.
-Fear of Environmenta2.
-Central Government SupportTailing facilities ar3.
-Independent Role of theTailing facilities arEnvironmental ProtectionProtectionAgency responsible for thenassessment of the IntegratedPollution Prevention Licenseresidents.
-In general, peopldo not necessarily opposthe principle of developingmining activities.evelopie's attachment to4.
-Permitting and Licensingpace.allowsfor properconsiderations of all aspectsand possible impacts of theand possible impacts of theplace.and possible impacts of theas lengthy and costly.considerations of the options5.
-'Resources Nationalismfor the mine - mining CompaniesS.
-'Resources Nationalismmust pay bonds to the Stateorganisations are morwhich can only be used in caseof poor management towardsof poor management towardsrehabilitation.5.2StatutoryPublicS.2StatutoryPublicConsultation in Planning 5.3Corporate Social ResponsibilityCorporate Social ResponsibilitySimilarly, other peoplperceive a lack todistribution of benefits anot a private If those cannot be prevented or mitigated, economic (mining) interests will be deemed secondary and permission will be refused or licences will not be granted / renewed.
+Key success factors Problems encountered Framework conditions/contextual Impacts achieved 1 Policy Integration and 1 Policy Integration factors 1 Local Employment 1.
+Policy Integration and Formulation Integration of mineral interest in spatial planning adeguate.
+The framework is a policy-lead statement which currently suits the needs.
+2. Central Government Support to Local Authorities 3.
+Independent Role of the Environmental Protection Agency responsible for the assessment of the Integrated Pollution Prevention License regardless of whether planning permission has been granted for a mine 4.
+Permitting and Licensing allows for proper considerations of all aspects and possible impacts of the mining activities. + Closure, Restoration and Aftercare Management Plan (CRAMP) compulsory allows for appropriate and timely considerations of the options for the mine site upon closure of the mine - mining Companies must pay bonds to the State which can only be used in case of poor management towards rehabilitation.
+5. Transparency with the public: 5.1 Public Engagement is an essential aspect by the mining companies.
+5.2 Statutory Public Consultation in Planning 5.3 Corporate Social Responsibility 1.
+Policy Integration might not be adeguate should there be more mining activities in Ireland.
+2. Fear of Environmental and Ecological Impacts and Irrational Fear of Mining Tailing facilities are particularly worrying infrastructure for local residents.
+In general, people do not necessarily oppose the principle of developing a mine.
+This is a problem which is difficult to overcome as it relates to people's attachment to a place.
+3. Lack of information sharing at exploration stage due to commercial sensitivity 4.
+Lack of One-Stop-Shop for Permitting - process can be perceived as lengthy and costly.
+5. 'Resources Nationalism' and Distribution of Benefits Some person or organisations are more inclined to objecting to the development of mines as they believe that the resources should be developed and for the benefit of the Irish State and not a private party.
+Similarly, other people perceive a lack of distribution of benefits at local levels.
+Although this may not be agreed by all 1.
+Environment and Ecological Impacts If those cannot be prevented or mitigated, economic (mining) interests will be deemed secondary and permission will be refused or licences will not be granted / renewed.
 2. Ireland's high position in the Survey of Mining Companies 2017 that rates the attractiveness of countries where mining is undertaken.
-It looks at a number of factors including but not limited to: Administrative and environmental regulations certainty Regulatory framework and legal system Environmental and ecological designations Infrastructure Political stability Quality of geological database Etc. Local Employment Opportunities Mines bring employment and economic opportunities for local rural communities + new infrastructure -> result in employment and training opportunities, spin-off economic activities in the local area (equipment hire, transports, etc.).
-Contributions to the Exchequer The development of a minerals resources results in contributions to the Exchequer in the form of taxes and royalties.
-Contributions to Local Groups Mining companies are generally supportive and contributing to local community life and can offer financial support to local community groups.
+It looks at a number of factors including but not limited to: Administrative and environmental regulations certainty Regulatory framework and legal system Environmental and ecological designations Infrastructure Socioeconomic factors and access to social infrastructure Political stability Quality of geological database Etc. 1.
+Local Employment Opportunities Mines bring employment and economic opportunities for local rural communities + new infrastructure -> result in employment and training opportunities, spin-off economic activities in the local area (equipment hire, transports, etc.).
+2. Contributions to the Exchequer The development of a minerals resources results in contributions to the Exchequer in the form of taxes and royalties.
+3. Contributions to Local Groups Mining companies are generally supportive and contributing to local community life and can offer financial support to local community groups. parties.